ethanimproving/obsidian-timelines/README.md

 The note will be ignored in the following cases:
 - no `timeline` tag (or the modified tag from the settings)
 - Note does not contain all the tags from the search list
-- No timeline `<span>` or `<div>` info block, or frontmatter(YAML) to pull from
+- No frontmatter(YAML) to pull from
 - The used date is not VALID, must be in the following format YEAR-MONTH-DAY-MINUTES (check info section below for more details)

 ## Timeline Event Properties

 Timeline events must specify the following:
-- a valid date, YEAR-MONTH-DAY-MINUTES (check info section below for more details)
+- a valid date, YEAR-MONTH-DAY-MINUTES (check info section below for more details) All other fields are optional.
-- a valid class, specifically `ob-timelines` must be specified.
-All other fields are optional.
 Invalid timeline events will be skipped.

 ### Timeline Entry

-There are 2 ways to register a note with the timeline: Frontmatter or HTML tags.
-If HTML tags are included in the note, they will be used.
-Otherwise the timeline with default to gathering data from the frontmatter.
+Using Frontmatter(YAML), the timeline wiil gathering data from the frontmatter.

 #### Method 1: Frontmatter